Cr-ad/AutoCrad/README.md

 ## Required Development Setup

-Sub directories within each directory are supported to easily categorise different types of images.
-For example, a different directory for a different source of sub-reddit images
+* Sub directories within each directory are supported to easily categorise different sources of images.
+For example, a seperate directory for each source of sub-reddit images

-Create the folowing directories before running the bot from your own machine
+* Create the folowing directories before running the bot from your own machine

 | Directory                | Purpose       |
 | -------------            |:-------------:|